kuomat/STAT-4830-vllm-project/reports/week 9/report_draft4.md

 . . . . . . . . . . . . . . . . . . . .

 ### Resource Usage Measurements
+**Dataset Augmentation**:
+The image augmentation phase is now the most time-intensive step in our Colab workflows.
+For instance:

+- Downloading and saving ~5000 .avif → .png images from the ASOS Women’s dataset took 17 minutes in Colab.
+- A similar process for the Myntra Men’s dataset (~1200 items) took 23 minutes, likely due to slower server response times and more complex URL parsing.
+- These durations do not include the time taken to upload images to a shared Google Drive, which we’ve adopted as our centralized image storage (in place of GitHub).
+- Uploading to Drive has consumed ~2GB of space so far, and upload latency can be significant depending on network and file chunking.
+This image preprocessing workload consumes a large portion of runtime and will need to be parallelized or distributed if the dataset continues to grow.

 - **Collaborative Filtering**: Memory-efficient for small datasets (~2GB RAM); similarity matrix computation and ranking took ~4–5 minutes for 40+ users and 60+ items.
 No GPU required.